-Amex Platinum companion tickets are not available anymore.
-Amex dropped companion tickets as a Platinum Card benefit when it revamped its International Airline Program in 2017.
-Previously, Amex Platinum cardholders earned a free companion ticket after booking a first-class or business-class international flight directly through American Express.
+Previously, American Express Platinum card cardholders earned a free companion ticket after booking a first-class or business-class international flight directly through American Express.
 The companion ticket allowed cardholders to bring another person on that same flight, but the primary tickets were often very expensive to purchase through Amex, resulting in minimal savings.
 Plus, you had to pay taxes and fuel surcharges on the companion ticket.

-The closest thing to an Amex Platinum companion ticket available right now is the American Express Platinum Delta SkyMiles companion ticket offer.
-Platinum Delta SkyMiles and Reserve Delta SkyMiles are the only two Amex cards currently offering companion tickets.
+The closest thing to an American Express Platinum card companion ticket available right now is the Delta SkyMiles® Platinum American Express Card and the Delta SkyMiles® Reserve American Express Card companion ticket offer.
 They award the complimentary pass after you’ve had the card for at least 12 months.
 You’ll receive one ticket each year after you pay the card’s annual fee.
 Companion tickets are good for one domestic round-trip flight (Hawaii and Alaska excluded), and you only have to pay up to $75 in taxes and fees when you redeem the ticket.

-Plus, it’s also worth noting that Amex Platinum cardholders can still bring up to two companions into airport lounges free of charge.
+Ultimately, it’s also worth noting that American Express Platinum card cardholders can still bring up to two companions into airport lounges free of charge.

-But before you decide, let’s do a little bit of math to see whether Amex Platinum is worth the expense, starting the first year:
+But before you decide, let’s do a little bit of math to see whether the American Express Platinum card is worth the expense, starting the first year.

 Now let’s look at the card’s second year.
 You’re still paying the $550 annual fee, but you no longer have an initial bonus to help make up for it.
 Also gone in year two is the value of the pre-screening application waiver, if you use it year one.
-As a result, if you spend the same amount as the first year, the total value of your benefits would be about $650, which isn’t much more than the annual fee.
-So you’d be putting in and getting out about the same amount of value.
+As a result, if you spend the same amount as the first year, the total value of your benefits wouldn’t be much more than the annual fee.
+So, you’d be putting in and getting out about the same amount of value.
 To really make money with this card after the first year, you’d have to spend a lot more.

-So Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
+So, the American Express Platinum card is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
 But it’s too expensive for light spenders and occasional travelers.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.